cyrusimap/cyrus-imapd/doc/source/imap/admin/commands/sieveshell.rst

 ``sieveshell``
 ==============

 The ``sieveshell`` utility allows users to manipulate their scripts on a remote server.
+Placing a script and activating it on the server also compiles the script to bytecode for faster execution.

-It works via MANAGESIEVE, a work in progress.
+Sieveshell works via MANAGESIEVE, a work in progress.

 .. rubric:: Synopsis